Salah-Ezzat/Ecommerce/README.md

 # Ecommerce
-This is an example to an ecommerce Repo.
+This is an example to an ecommerce project.